ScholarPeer: A Context-Aware Multi-Agent Framework for Automated Peer Review: Computational Complexity and Deployment Analysis

-In this section, we analyze the computational complexity of ScholarPeer framework in terms of the number of Large Language Model (LLM) inference calls.
-We compare our multi-agent approach against standard fine-tuned and single-agent baselines.
+In this section, we analyze the computational overhead of the \ours~ framework, covering theoretical LLM inference calls and empirical token usage, monetary cost, and deployment latency.
+We demonstrate that \ours~ is highly scalable and practical for conference-level deployment.